 Again, this shouldn’t be your sole income strategy, but it’s a good way to make more money in your otherwise idle time.

 8. Proofread.
 If you’re a master proofreader and editor, you can work remotely, correcting documents on Scribendi.

 12. Clean.
-The digital economy means that every Jane (or Joe) Schmoe can use his or her house-cleaning skills to make cash.
+Use your house-cleaning skills to make cash.
 Check out services like Handy where cleaners can make up to $25 an hour.